Talking about audio effects

 AudioListener.GetSpectrumData(spectrumData, 0, FFTWindow.Hanning); var outputF = AudioSettings.outputSampleRate; // Initialize all bins for (int i=0; i <bins.Length; i++) { bins[i] = 0f; } var logMaxF = Mathf.Log(graphMaxFrequency); // 上のbinの周波数のlog var logMinF = Mathf.Log(graphMinFrequency); var logRange = logMaxF - logMinF; if (logRange <= 0f) { logRange = 8f; } // まず周波数分類 for (int i=0; i<spectrumData.Length; i++) { var f = outputF * 0.5f * (float)i / (float)spectrumData.Length; if (f == 0f) { f = float.Epsilon; } // 対数を取ってどのビンに入るか確定 float binValue = (float)bins.Length * (Mathf.Log(f) - logMinF) / logRange; int binIndex = Mathf.FloorToInt(binValue); if ((binIndex > = 0) && (binIndex < bins.Length)) { // Add data to that bin bins[binIndex] += spectrumData[i]; } }

-Create a base Prefab to be displayed in each block.
+Create a base Prefab for displaying each block.

-Arrange these from the left of the screen and set the height according to the value.
+Arrange these from left to right on the screen and set their heights according to their values.

 // Reflected in the bar for(int i=0; i